Semiconductor Inspection

 When nonlinear optical measurements are better

 A typical first step in bare wafer semiconductor inspection is dark-field imaging by scanning a tiny bright spot over the surface of a spinning wafer.
 This method is great for detecting every tiny surface defect that scatters light.
 For inspecting pristine silicon wafers, this inspection technique is great!
-However, the method does not work so well for epitaxy layers of compound semiconductors such as GaN for two reasons:
+However, the method does not work so well for epitaxy layers of compound semiconductors for two reasons:

 2. Subsurface defects that impact device performance can go unnoticed.
-The insensitivity of conventional inspection methods to killer defects that are under the surface leads to reduced yield that is not realized until electrical test measurements of devices are performed.
+The insensitivity of conventional inspection methods to killer defects that are under the surface leads to reduced yield that is not realized until electrical test measurements of devices are performed. -> With nonlinear imaging we can penetrate through full wafers, and we are only sensitive to material at the focus of our microscope.
+Nonlinear measurements are therefore capable of selectively measuring deep semiconductor layers and volumetric imaging.

-Nonlinear optical measurements solve these problems.
 Nonlinear measurements, particularly four-wave mixing, are sensitive to fundamental defects in the crystalline structure of the semiconductor that impact the carriers.
 This means that defects, even subsurface defects, will strongly impact the four-wave-mixing image if the defect has a strong impact on the electrical properties of the semiconductor.

 Measuring electrical properties without probes